Edgar Allan Poe — “The Tell-Tale Heart”

 • “The Tell-Tale Heart” — October 8, 1896 — Saint Mary's Beacon (Leonardtown, MD), vol. 58, no. 816, p.
 1, cols.
 4-6 (without acknowledging the source, or Poe's name as the author)

-• “The Tell-Tale Heart” — September 17, 1898 — Hartford Courant, vol. LXII no. 223, p.
+• “The Tell-Tale Heart” — September 17, 1898 — Hartford Courant, vol. LXII, no. 223, p.
 13, cols.
 1-2 (this item is noted by George Monteiro, “Fugitive Reprints,” E. A. Poe Review, Fall 2010, p.
 162.)

-• “The Tell-Tale Heart” — October 18, 1911 — Fort Worth Star-Telegram (p.
-4) (this item is noted by George Monteiro, “Fugitive Reprints,” E. A. Poe Review, Fall 2010, p.
-162.)
+• “The Tell-Tale Heart” — October 8, 1911 — Fort Worth Star-Telegram, vol. XXIX, no. 262, p.
+40, across the bottom half of the page (with a woodcut illustration) (this item is noted by George Monteiro, “Fugitive Reprints,” E. A. Poe Review, Fall 2010, p.
+162, although with differences in the date and page.)

 • “The Tell-Tale Heart” — 1944 — Tales of Terror, New York: The World Publishing Company, 1944, pp. 133-138 (selected and with an introduction by Boris Karloff, dated August 1943.
 Although most of the other authors included in the collection are mentioned by name in the introduction, Poe is strangely omitted.)